Marine Insurance Market Size, Share, Trends and Forecast by Type, Distribution Channel, End User, And Region, 2025-2033

 • Middle East and Africa

+In 2024, Europe accounted for the largest market share of over 48.7%.
 Europe has a long history of maritime trade and commerce.
 Established shipping routes, ports, and maritime infrastructure contribute to the high demand for marine insurance in the region.
 Additionally, the high volume of goods being traded necessitates comprehensive marine insurance coverage to protect against potential losses.
 Besides this, the region has the presence of leading insurance companies and brokers providers.
 Furthermore, stringent regulations and international trade agreements are bolstering the market growth in the region.
-On 25 April 2024, Russia’s state-owned reinsurer companies, including Sogaz Insurance, Alfastrakhovanie, and VSK Insurance, joined Ingosstrakh as insurers approved by India for providing marine insurance cover.
-This is the first time RNRC’s role in providing financial backing to the three Russian insurers to get accredited in India.
+On 25 April 2024, Russia’s state-owned reinsurer companies, including Sogaz Insurance, Alfastrakhovanie, and VSK Insurance joined Ingostrakh as insurers recognized by India to provide marine insurance coverage.
+This is the first time RNRC has provided financial support to three Russian insurers seeking accreditation in India.

 Competitive Landscape: